top of page

 Some learners at WIS have a diagnosis from an educational psychologist stating that they have a learning difficulty or disorder that influences their progress/ performance in a scholastic environment.
 Learners with such a diagnosis could be entitled to special exam provisions such as extra time, a reader, a scribe or a prompter during tests and/ or exams.
 The Learning Enrichment Department keeps track of learners who are entitled to special exam provisions and organises the appropriate support during tests and exams.

-At WIS, we teach a diverse group of students who are new to English.
+At WIS, we have many students who are new to English.
 We aim to balance their language learning needs with the requirements of the IB curriculum.
 To address this, we have developed a blended learning approach specifically designed to support both teachers and students in English as an Additional Language (EAL) settings.

 Through our comprehensive approach, we strive to create a supportive and enriching learning environment for our new-to-English students, ensuring they receive the necessary language support while successfully engaging with the IB curriculum.